javelit/docs/content/develop/api-reference/charts/_index.md

 # Chart elements

+Jeamlit only supports Apache Echarts for charting, but our goal is to continually add support for more charting libraries.

+{/*
-Streamlit supports several different charting libraries, and our goal is to continually add support for more.
+Jeamlit supports several different charting libraries, and our goal is to continually add support for more.
 Right now, the most basic library in our arsenal is [Matplotlib](https://matplotlib.org/).
 Then there are also interactive charting libraries like [Vega